mooky424/LG-Overlay/README.md

 .\start-spectra-tunnel.ps1
 ```

 The script asks for the group code and whether to build the frontend.
 Building defaults to `No`.
+After the inputs, it displays `Booting Spectra...` while starting the services.

 The script starts: